iammartin/ToileDeFond/README.md

 ToileDeFond is a backend modularity framework for web (mostly) or desktop applications, created and maintained by [Maxime Séguin](http://www.maximeseguin.com).
 The root idea was to build a CMS that gets out of your way by letting the developpers work as if there was no CMS while encouraging them to build small reusable modules.

+####Important:
-####Important: This is mostly a pet project, not intended to be used in production.
+* This is mostly a pet project, not intended to be used in production.
 Use at your own risk!
+* Some modules make use of third-party libraries ([RavenDB](http://ravendb.net/) for example), make sure you're compliant with all licenses

 ## Most notable features